VIAT-Blog-Dec-1_2-GC-5-Secrets-to-a-Successful-BIM-Execution-Plan-1

 Organize a “Coordination Week”

 Set up a “coordination week” workflow that defines your meeting schedule and cadence.
 Include the days of the week the team will meet and what time the meetings will be.
-Define the authoring software and version control for every deliverable in your plan and include the expected weekly deliverables for your team members—like target dates for trades to upload their updated models.
+Define the authoring software and version control for every deliverable in your BIM execution plan and include the expected weekly deliverables for your team members—like target dates for trades to upload their updated models.

 Enhance the Effectiveness of Your BIM Execution Plan with VIATechnik